Decline of Christianity in the Western world

 A church on Læsø island in Denmark, which has been transformed into a spa.

 A decline of Christian affiliation in the Western world has been observed in the decades since the end of World War II (1939–1945).
-While most countries in the Western world were historically almost exclusively Christian, the post-World War II era has seen developed countries with modern, secular educational facilities shifting towards post-Christian, secular, globalized, multicultural and multifaith societies.
+While most countries in the Western world were historically almost exclusively Christian, the post–World War II era has seen developed countries with modern, secular educational facilities shifting towards post-Christian, secular, globalized, multicultural, and multifaith societies.

-While Christianity is currently the predominant religion in North America, Latin America, Europe, the religion is declining in many of these areas, particularly in Western Europe, United States, Australia and New Zealand.
+While Christianity is currently the predominant religion in North America, Latin America, and Europe, the religion is declining in many of these areas, particularly in Western Europe, Central Europe, the United States, Australia, Canada and New Zealand.
 A decline in Christianity among countries in Latin America's Southern Cone has also contributed to a rise in irreligion in Latin America.

-In the West, since at least the mid-twentieth century there has been a gradual decline in adherence to established Christianity.
-In a process described as secularization, "unchurched spirituality" is gaining more prominence over organized religion.